iotaledger/iri/python-regression/README.md

 ### Extra Features
-If you would like to only run part of a machine test, flags can be input into the feature file above the `Scenario: ` lines.
+If you would like to only run part of a feature test, flags can be input into the feature file above the `Scenario: ` lines.
 This flag can be whatever you would like, so long as it is preceded by an `@` symbol.
 For example:
 ```
 @getNodeInfo